keajs/kea-docs/docs/introduction/what-is-kea.md

 Kea the framework follows a similar approach.
 It offers a simple and straightforward solution to the complicated problem of state management.

-Plus, I was flying back to Belgium from New Zealand several years ago when I started to learn React.
+Plus, when I started to learn React, I was on a plane back to Belgium from a holiday in New Zealand, having just seen the bird a week before.
 Thus I find the name strangely fitting.